 Dublin sightseeing is the most popular in March during Saint Patrick’s Day celebrations.
 Numerous tourists visit Dublin then, the city lights up in green, people walk around in green clothing, you can see Celtic dance shows.
 You can drink green (and not only) beer and participate in Saint Patrick’s Festival.

-If you can visit Dublin in the middle of March, that’s great – you will have fun 🙂 However, you will find numerous top things to do in Dublin, Ireland in other times of the year too.
+If you can visit Dublin in the middle of March, that’s great – you will have fun and it may be the best time to visit Ireland 🙂 However, you will find numerous top things to do in Dublin, Ireland in other times of the year too.

 Which Dublin attractions should you visit all year round?
-I prepared a complete list for you to help you plan your dream trip 🙂
+I prepared a complete list for you to help you plan your trip to Ireland and its capital 🙂

 Temple Bar and pubs in Dublin